sumcoinlabs/docs/app/assets/docs/005-purchase.md

 ## How to buy Sumcoin

-There are many ways to buy Sumcoin, although it may depend on your previous exchange access or location.
-You should have a Sumcoin wallet set up previously to making a purchase so that you have a place to store your Sumcoin.
+Numerous purchasing options exist for Sumcoin, although accessibility and location may factor into your decision.
+To secure your Sumcoin after buying, it's essential to set up a Sumcoin wallet in advance to have a dedicated storage location.

 ### Fiat gateways

-In order to purchase Sumcoin directly with a bank wire or debit card, there are several options for direct purchase, although these primarily support European wire transfers and purchases.
-If you want to directly purchase with a card or bank transfer, you can use the following sites:
+For those interested in purchasing Sumcoin through a bank wire or debit card, several options are available for direct purchase, with a focus on supporting European wire transfers and transactions.
+If a direct purchase with a card or bank transfer is desired, the following sites can be utilized:

 > The list bellow is not regularly updated, to see the most recent data please visit: https://coinmarketcap.com/currencies/sumcoin/markets/reported/